-- In ScheduleOnce, go to Setup and click the action menu (3 dots) of the Event types section (Figure 1).
+- Click the action menu (3 dots) of the Event types section (Figure 1).

 - In the drop-down menu, click Event type sections.

 - In the pop-up (Figure 2), you can select where you want the Customer notifications section and the Booking form and redirect section to be managed.